It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 And then one day they found a place, the same one that the pilot described, where the radiation level was 10 times higher than the level in other places.
 The government immediately dispatched a team to investigate.
 But, unfortunately, it was not a nuclear weapon.
 The anomaly arose due to the natural radiation of minerals on the seabed.

-So now the three American-lost H-bombs—and at least a few Soviet torpedoes—belong to the ocean, eternal memorials to the risks of nuclear war, though they've all but been forgotten.
-Why haven't we found all those stray weapons yet?
+So now the three lost American hydrogen bombs—and at least a few Soviet torpedoes—belong to the ocean, remaining as timeless memorials to the risks of nuclear war, although they have been largely forgotten.
+Why haven't we found all these wandering weapons yet?
 Is there a risk of it exploding?
 And will we ever get it back?

 Insidious parachute

-When Meyers finally got to Palomares, the Spanish village where the B1966 bomber crashed in 52, the authorities were still searching for the missing nuclear bomb.
-Every night his team spent the night in tents in the frosty and humid air.
+When Meyers finally reached Palomares, the Spanish village where a B1966 bomber crashed in 52, authorities were still searching for the missing nuclear bomb.
+Every night his team slept in tents in the frosty and humid air.
 “It was like an English winter,” he says.
-They did very little during the day - it was a waiting game.
+During the day they did very little - it was a waiting game.

 The search party enlisted the help of two ingenious inventions.
-One was an obscure XNUMXth-century theorem invented by a Presbyterian minister turned amateur mathematician.
-The theorem, relying on past cases, calculates the possibility that they will repeat.
-The military used the technique of "baesian inference" to decide where to look for the bomb and to look for it in the most efficient way possible, maximizing the chances of finding it.
+One of them was an obscure 18th-century theorem invented by a Presbyterian minister turned amateur mathematician.
+The theorem, relying on past cases, calculates the likelihood that they will happen again.
+The military used the technique of "baesian inference" to decide where to look for the bomb and search for it in the most efficient way possible, maximizing the chances of finding it.

 The second invention was the Alvin, an advanced deep-sea submersible capable of diving to unprecedented depths.
 Resembling a round white shark, she daily descended into the dark blue water of the Mediterranean Sea with people in her belly and made a visual hunt.

-On March 1, 1966, the little submarine finally noticed: the trail left by the bomb as it crashed into the sea floor.
-In later photographs, one could see a terrible sight - the rounded tip of the missing nuclear weapon, covered with a ghostly veil, a white parachute that partially opened during the fall, tangled around the precious cargo.
-This deadly metal pipe somehow looked like a person wrapped in a sheet on Halloween.
+On March 1, 1966, the small submarine finally took notice: the trail left by the bomb when it crashed into the seabed.
+Later photographs showed an eerie sight - the rounded tip of the missing nuclear weapon, covered by a ghostly veil, a white parachute that partially opened during the fall, entangling itself around its precious cargo.
+This deadly metal pipe somehow resembled a person wrapped in a sheet on Halloween.

 But the difficulties didn't end.
 Now Meyers' task was to develop a plan to get this bomb from the bottom of the ocean, where it lay at a depth of 869 m.
 The team created a kind of grid of several thousand feet of strong nylon rope and a metal hook.
 The idea was to hit the device and pull it close enough to the surface that a diver could reach it and secure it more carefully.